devdeliw/website/content/qiskit/03_Quantum_Circuits.md

 ![](/64.png)

-It is not *super* important to understand primitives yet...but for those who are interested,
+It is not essential to understand primitives yet, but for those interested:

 The `Sampler()` primitive samples outputs of quantum circuits.
-It basically runs a simulation on a bunch of statevectors and stores the results.
-It displays the **exact** measurement probabilities of a circuit if the `Sampler().run(shots = ...)` parameter is unspecified.
-We use it by calling its `run()` method with the circuit.
-This results a `BasePrimitiveJob` object, where calling the method `result()` results in output samples and corresponding metadata.
-(We'll get to this in the future -- if you are confused do not worry, still continue onwards -- you are doing great!).
+It simulates multiple statevectors and stores the results, displaying the exact measurement probabilities of a circuit if the `Sampler().run(shots=...)` parameter is unspecified.
+We use it by calling its `run()` method with the circuit, which returns a `BasePrimitiveJob` object.
+Calling the `result()` method on this object provides output samples and corresponding metadata.

-It is mainly important to see how the the results show an equal probability for the measurement yielding the *classical* values of 00 and 11.
+The main takeaway is that the results show an equal probability for the measurement yielding the classical values of 00 and 11.

+---

-### Quantum Circuits Review
+## § 8.
+Quantum Circuits Review
+---

-Let's play with some qubits and bits in a complicated circuit and plot the resultant probabilities.
+Let's experiment with a complex quantum circuit, involving both qubits and classical bits, and observe the resultant probabilities.

 ```python
 q = QuantumRegister(2, name = 'qubit')